vitalii-komenda/railway-service/README.md

-# railway-service
+# Railway Service
-Implementation of railway oriented programming in javascript
+Implementation of railway oriented programming in javascript.
+Long story short what it does is executes all defined steps if there is no error.
+Otherwise it will stop executing steps right after failed step.

 ## Usage